AFTER SCHOOL

 What does the After School Program cost?

 Thorne’s After School program is offered to a school for $3,000 for the 12-week program.
-Schools typically charge parents $250 to $300 for their child to participate.

 Do you offer scholarships?